Aniket0107Java/Tap_Foods/README.md

 git clone https://github.com/Aniket0107Java/Tap_Foods.git

 Open the project in your preferred IDE (Eclipse, IntelliJ, etc.).

+Ensure Maven is installed and configured.

+Run the following command to install all dependencies:

+mvn clean install

 Configure the database connection in the Java backend (JDBC).